-In the online appendix, we confirm that the equilibrium sample of GSE, full documentation loans has similar descriptive statistics to the full sample.
-Moreover, the residual variation in observed interest rates is indeed lower in the equilibrium sample, consistent with the idea that soft information is less prominent in this segment.
-We also confirm that
+$^{^{48}}$ In the online appendix, we confirm that the sample of GSE-backed full documentation loans has similar descriptive statistics to the full sample.
+Moreover, the residual variation in observed interest rates is indeed lower in this subsample, consistent with the idea that soft information is less prominent in this segment.
+We also confirm that our equilibrium calculations do not place an undue burden of extrapolation on the estimated predictions, in the sense that we mostly consider combinations of x and R that are commonly observed in the data.